- 🇲🇽 Español

 The Sierra San Francisco is one of Baja’s World Heritage areas for the vibrant and lively cave paintings they harbor.
 The mysterious origins of the paintings coupled with their super-human size and their height above the ground led some to believe they were painted by a race of giants.
 They pre-date the native people encountered here by the Padres.
 With those Padres came a military force to support them.
 The tenacious ranch culture here today descends from the union of military and native people.
 Ride a mule or hike for 5 days, immersed this landscape and hosted by its inhabitants.

 To get there from Loreto, we ride in a private van to San Ignacio, past Baja’s most recent eruption, the Tres Virgines volcano.
 Visit the mission at San Ignacio with its impressive stonework and its well-labeled garden of native plants, and the town square lined with huge trees.
-Stay at the Ignacio Springs Bed & Breakfast by the freshwater lagoon to an amusing chorus of coots and bullfrogs.
+Either camp or upgrade to a yurt at the Ignacio Springs Bed & Breakfast, Both are beside the freshwater lagoon and serenaded by an amusing chorus of coots and bullfrogs.

 Stay here again on the way back to Loreto.